wealthkernel/api-documentation-guides/docs/isa-subscriptions/ISA-Subscriptions.md

 # ISA Subscription Basics

+Any account which is a type of ISA will have a subscription.
 An ISA Subscription keeps track of how much a user has subscribed towards their ISA account in a given tax year.
 This includes when a user deposits money into their portfolio, as well as a user transferring an ISA from a previous provider.
-Any account which is a type of ISA will have a subscription.
+Note that depending on various factors, it may take some time for the subscription amount to be updated in the case of an ISA transfer.

-It's worth noting that not all changes to a portfolio mean a change to the corresponding ISA subscription.
+It's worth noting that not all changes to a portfolio mean a change to the corresponding ISA Subscription.
 The following do not change the value of an ISA Subscription:

 - Dividends
-- An change in value of the assets held in the portfolio
+- A change in value of the assets
 - Buys and sells
 - Charges
 - Withdrawals

-# The New Tax Year
+# Entering a New Tax Year

-If an ISA account still exists with us at the end of the tax year, we'll automatically start a new ISA Subscription of that account, for the new tax year.
+If an ISA remains with us at the end of the tax year, we'll automatically start a new ISA Subscription for that account, for the new tax year.
 If that ISA has been transferred to a new provider, we won't.